cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/gpu.rst

-This will print resource usage for the GPUs you have reserved for your interactive session (and only for those GPUs), and continue to print it every 5 seconds afterwards via ``-l 5``.
+This will print resource usage for the GPUs you have reserved for your interactive session (and only for those GPUs), and continue to print it every 5 seconds afterwards via the ``-l 5`` option.
 Other monitoring tools are available (for example ``gpustat``), but are outside the scope of this documentation.

 Monitoring a Slurm job
 ======================

-If you have started a standard (non-interactive) job via Slurm, then you will not be able to directly run ``nvidia-smi`` nor will you be able to join the running job using ``srun -j`` (due to the way Slurm handles special resources).
+If you have started a standard (non-interactive) job via Slurm, then you will not be able to directly run ``nvidia-smi`` nor will you be able to join the running job using ``srun -j`` due to the way Slurm handles special resources.
 We have therefore setup a log-file on the ``esrumgpun01fl`` node that contains the output from the ``nvidia-smi`` command as shown above.